-Technical Support is available to take your questions Monday through Friday from 10AM to 12PM and 1pm to 4pm Mountain Time (GMT -7).
+Technical Support is available Monday through Friday from 10AM to 12PM and 1pm to 4pm, Mountain Time (GMT -7).
 We are closed Saturday and Sunday.
 We find that email is the best form of contact as we can share the highest level of information and documentation this way.

 When contacting Technical Support please be ready with as much information as possible:

 Returns: Please review our Returns Policy to request an RMA.

 While we are happy to help you as much as we can,

 Most info (documentation, specifications, datasheets, etc.) we have on our products are available for download under the “Documents” header on each product’s page.
 The comments, product reviews, and tech tip tabs on our product pages are also great resources for additional information.
 Not sure where the page is?
 The easiest way to find it is to put the SKU number in the search field.
 You can also often find something by searching by name or manufacturer’s part number.

 We sell a lot of items that we don’t make.
 The best place to get help with products made by a different manufacture is that manufacturer’s website and technical support.
 They have the most knowledge and information regarding their products and will generally be happy to help!

 A community of hackers, tinkerers, and makers come together to share project ideas and instruction at Instructables.
 There’s tons of Arduino Projects, Interactive creations, and wild ideas to dig through to inspire your next creation.

 Show off your projects and share in the community of makers over at Hackster.IO Get inspired, learn new skills and contribute back to the community by sharing your own projects.

 Electronics Stack Exchange